hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 >Windows gives each user-mode application a block of virtual addresses.
 This is known as the user space of that application.
 The other large block of addresses, known as system space or kernel space, cannot be directly accessed by the application.

-To request a service from the kernel (like reading a file or opening a process), a user-mode program must make a system call using the `syscall` instruction.
+To request a service from the kernel (like reading a file or opening a process), a usermode program must make a system call using the `syscall` instruction.
 This tells the kernel which function it needs by placing a System Service Number or SSN in the `eax` register.

 The SSN is basically an index in a table known as the [system service descriptor table](https://en.wikipedia.org/wiki/System_Service_Descriptor_Table), where each number points to a different kernel function.
 For example:
 - `eax = 0` -> Calls the 1st function in the table